bibendovsky/bstone/README.md

   into message box.

 * --aog_sw
-  Switches the port to Blake Stone: Aliens of Gold (shareware) mode.
+  Switches the port to Blake Stone: Aliens of Gold (shareware, v3.0) mode.
   If appropriate data files will not be found the port will fail.
   Default switch strategy: AoG (full) -> AoG (SW) -> PS

-* --aog_full_v2_x
+* --aog_10
-  Switches the port to Blake Stone: Aliens of Gold v2.0/v2.1 (full) mode.
+  Switches the port to Blake Stone: Aliens of Gold (full, v1.0) mode.
   If appropriate data files will not be found the port will fail.
   Default switch strategy: AoG (full) -> AoG (SW) -> PS

-* --aog_full_v3_0
+* --aog_2x
-  Switches the port to Blake Stone: Aliens of Gold v3.0 (full) mode.
+  Switches the port to Blake Stone: Aliens of Gold (full, v2.0/v2.1) mode.
   If appropriate data files will not be found the port will fail.
   Default switch strategy: AoG (full) -> AoG (SW) -> PS

+* --aog_30
+  Switches the port to Blake Stone: Aliens of Gold (full, v3.0) mode.
+  If appropriate data files will not be found the port will fail.
+  Default switch strategy: AoG (full) -> AoG (SW) -> PS

 * --ps
-  Switches the port to Blake Stone: Planet Strike mode.
+  Switches the port to Blake Stone: Planet Strike (full, v1.0/v1.1) mode.
   If appropriate data files will not be found the port will fail.
   Default switch strategy: AoG (full) -> AoG (SW) -> PS